fsevilla/alex-php/README.md

 # ALEx PHP
-(Application Lightweight Expeditor) A simple, lightweight and customizable RESTful application starter.
+A simple, lightweight and customizable quickstart project for building RESTful applications with PHP.

 ## What is it?
-ALEx is a simple, configurable quickstart project for building RESTful applications with PHP.
+ALEx is an Application Lightweight Expeditor built in PHP.
+It helps to quickly generate a RESTful application suitable for small and mid-size projects.

 ## Why to come up with yet another Framework?
 While it is intended to become a Framework, I wouldn't label it as such, just yet.
 Wait for it.